 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Galloway has relatively fewer families with younger children, and/or college students.
 Combined, this makes Galloway a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Galloway does not have a public transit system used by locals to get to and from work.
+Galloway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Galloway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galloway residents report their race to be White.
 Important ancestries of people in Galloway include German, Italian, Irish, Yugoslavian, and Other West Indian.